Believe it or not, I started my professional art career as a wildlife artist!

 …and I learned from the best.
 Robert Bateman, John Seerey-Lester, Guy Coheleach, Alan Hunt and Carl Brenders taught me how to paint eyes, feathers and animal fur really well, while the late Vivi Crandall shared her amazing brushwork and color theory secrets with me.

 In the speed video below, I demonstrate how to paint a realistic monkey.
-The same techniques can be applied toward any animal.
+Painting animal fur is easy once you learn these simple techniques which can be applied toward any animal.

 Here are a few extra tips to help you paint animal fur: